An economic system characterized by worker ownership and management of the means of production.

 an economic system characterized by state control, management, and regulation of the economy.

-, frequently used by statist capitalists and Austrian economists.
-What they mean is statism
+The conservative definition, frequently used by statist capitalists and Austrian economists.
+What they mean is statism.

 a stage of society in Marxist theory transitional between capitalism and communism and distinguished by unequal distribution of goods and pay according to work done